Free speech? NJ politician wants to make his 'lying' critics pay the price

 “They are going to spend us until we’re broke,” Specca said.

 He said the recall committee sued the municipality after the clerk refused to accept the original petition.
-That lawsuit was settled after the committee submitted a different petition statement.
-The judge says the recall group is entitled to attorney’s fees in that separate case, which Specca says is about $20,000.
+Specca said that lawsuit has cost his side about $20,000.

 Frank’s lawyers have cautioned the judge against dismissing the defamation case, saying that doing so would “completely eliminate any protection for a public official from untruthful and false statements, no matter how untrue and damaging, simply because of the writer of those statements claims they are political speech.”

-Note: EDITOR'S NOTE: An earlier version of this article should have said that the recall committee's separate lawsuit against the municipality has neither been settled nor has a judge made a decision on awarding legal fees.